taylor-schneider/AnsibleForemanModule-/README.md

 # Ansible Foreman Module
+This repository contains an ansible module which wraps around the ForemanApiWrapper library.
+It allows users to manage Foreman using ansible.

 ## OS Package Dependencies
 Outside the python dependencies there are OS dependencies that need to be installed